SamsungLabs/adaptive-color-grading/README.md

-The tool is novel in that it learns the *pivots* from the image itself: `adapt` fits a k-nearest-neighbour regressor mapping a luminance histogram to the four pivot positions, so a grade hand-authored on a small curated set can be pushed across a whole project as a batch edit.
+The tool is novel in that it learns the *pivots* from the image itself: `adapt` fits a k-nearest-neighbour regressor mapping a luminance histogram to the four pivot positions, so a set of color offsets can be batch applied to a whole project.

 Users can interact with these classes via the nested color grading interface `adaCG.py` and database manager interface `dBadaCG.py`.
 The package also contains an example training dataset from the experiments in the paper, and a number of demo images for users to experiment with.